George Jackson (activist): Incarceration at San Quentin and Soledad

 On January 17, 1970, Jackson, Fleeta Drumgo, and John Clutchette were charged with murdering corrections officer John Vincent Mills, who was beaten and thrown from the third tier of Soledad's "Y" wing.
 This was a capital offense and a successful conviction would have put Jackson in the gas chamber.
 Mills was purportedly killed in retaliation for the recent shooting deaths by Officer Miller of the three black Soledad inmates, and for the fact that Miller was cleared earlier that day by a grand jury, which ruled that his actions during the prison fight constituted justifiable homicide.

 Jackson, Drumgo, and Clutchette soon became known to the public as the "Soledad Brothers".
 Various political activists worked to exonerate the three men, who they viewed as political prisoners being punished based on their race.
-The activists also wanted to bring attention to the disproportionate rates at which people of color were incarcerated in the U.S., and to the socio-economic factors they felt had led to their imprisonment in the first place.
+The activists also wanted to bring attention to the disproportionate rates at which people of color are incarcerated in the U.S., and to the socio-economic factors they felt had led to their imprisonment in the first place.
 Francis Carney describes how the fate of the Soledad Brothers grew into a leftist cause célèbre akin to the Scottsboro Boys in the 1930s:

 The state's case against them [Soledad Brothers] seemed flimsy, trumped-up.
 Jackson and another Brother, Fleeta Drumgo, had been spreading radical ideas in the prison, were becoming heroes there.
 Had the state, fearing revolt in the prisons, tried to frame the Brothers, pin a flimsy murder rap on them, and execute them to get them out of the way and cow the inmates with their example?
 Thousands believed that this was so.

 The Soledad Brothers Defense Committee was formed by activist attorney Fay Stender, who had edited Soledad Brother and arranged for its publication.
 Many famous writers and celebrities expressed their support for the committee.
 Among them was radical activist Angela Davis, who became committee co-chairperson and a close friend of Jackson.
 They corresponded frequently, and he sent her his manuscript for Soledad Brother, asking her to read it and help him improve it.